cocos/cocos-docs/en/editor/extension/panel-boot.md

-# Write a Custom Panel
+# Creating a Custom Panel

 We have already written the panel definition in [package.json](./panel.md), it's time to implement the panel's logical functionality.